jashkenas/coffeescript/documentation/sections/let_const.md

 ### The `const` Keyword

 `const` is another typical keyword that doesn't really add significant value.
 Primarily `const` is used to avoid accidental reassignments.
-In practice this is just like `let` above, make sure you are consistant with scope, name your variables well,
+In practice this is just like `let` above, make sure you are consistant with scope, and name your variables well.

 `const` also causes a dilemma for CoffeeScript, because suddenly we can get block level shadowing, but it's only const!
 Well then why not include `let`!
 Well hopefully you see why we haven't included `let` by now.
 So how the heck do I make things constant?

 ```coffeescript